BDA-KTS/claim_similarity_retrieval/README.md

    `python claim_similarity_retrieval.py`

-2. Method will ask for user input.
+2. The method will ask for user input.
      - Input the text/input sentence similar to which claims should be fetched
      - If the user doesn't input anything, a default sample sentence is used, and the program informs the user.
 The default input sentence can be found in the [sample_input.txt](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/sample_input.txt) file

-3. Output is generated as top 3 relevant and similar claims along with their source, veracity level and similarity score in a csv file
+3. Output is generated as the top 3 relevant and similar claims along with their source, veracity level, and similarity score in a CSV file

 ## Input Data
 There are two inputs that are expected to be a part of the method
-1. Input Dataset: A dataframe containing a list of claims, from which claims similar to the input must be retrieved.
+1. Input Dataset: A data frame containing a list of claims, from which claims similar to the input must be retrieved.
 2. User input: The input claim against which similar claims are searched.

 ### Sample Input